Diet Plan for Weight Loss

 5. I’ve got a strong why for losing this weight.

-> You should similarly figure out your why for reaching your financial goals.
+Parallel to financial success: You should similarly figure out your why for reaching your financial goals.
 A strong why can definitely help keep you motivated so that you succeed!
+This is so important!

 6. I’m cutting out sweets and other junk food.